-- MAO inhibitors (see 2 CONTRAINDICATIONS),
+- MAOIs (see 2 CONTRAINDICATIONS),

-- o Neuroleptics, or
+- Neuroleptics, or

-- o Other drugs that reduce the seizure threshold
+- Other drugs that reduce the seizure threshold

 Risk of seizures may also increase in patients with epilepsy, those with a history of seizures, or in patients with a recognized risk for seizure (such as head trauma, metabolic disorders, alcohol and drug withdrawal, CNS infections).
 Patients with a history of epilepsy or those susceptible to seizures should only be treated with tramadol if there are compelling reasons and used with extreme caution.
 In tramadol overdose, naloxone administration may increase the risk of seizure.